unmojang/drasl/doc/installation.md

 These instructions are written assuming you're running Linux, but the Docker setup process should be about the same on macOS or Windows.

-Drasl is an HTTP server that listens on port 25585.
+Drasl is an HTTP server that listens on port 25585 (customize with the `ListenAddress` option).
 You'll want to put it behind a reverse proxy for HTTPS.

 ### Docker

 On most systems, Docker is the easiest way to host Drasl:

-1. In any directory, clone the repository (you can delete it later if you want):
+1. In any working directory, clone the repository (you can delete it later if you want):

     ```git clone https://github.com/unmojang/drasl.git```

-2. Copy the `docker` example to wherever you want to store Drasl's data:
+2. Copy the `docker` example to wherever you want to store Drasl's data.
+I like `/srv/drasl`:

     ```sudo cp -RTi ./drasl/example/docker /srv/drasl```

 3. `cd /srv/drasl`
-4. Fill out `config/config.toml` according to one of the examples in [doc/recipes.md](doc/recipes.md).
+4. Fill out `config/config.toml` according to one of the examples in [doc/recipes.md](recipes.md).
 5. `docker compose up -d`
 6. Set up an reverse proxy (using e.g. [Caddy](https://caddyserver.com/) or nginx) from your base URL (e.g. `https://drasl.example.com`) to `http://localhost:25585`.